akhikhl/unpuzzle/README.md

   unpuzzleDir can be safely deleted from the file system any time.
 Unpuzzle re-creates this directory and downloads eclipse distributions into it as needed.

-- **selectedEclipseVersion** - string, optional, default value is '4.3'.
+- **selectedEclipseVersion** - string, optional, default value is '4.3.2'.
   Defines which version of eclipse is to be downloaded and installed by Unpuzzle tasks.

 - **eclipseVersion** - function(String, Closure), multiplicity 0..n.
 When called, defines version-specific configuration.
 Unpuzzle configuration may contain multiple version-specific configurations.
 Only one version-specific configuration is "active" - this is defined by selectedEclipseVersion.

-- **eclipseMavenGroup** - string, optional, default value (for version '4.3') is 'eclipse-kepler'.
+- **eclipseMavenGroup** - string, optional, default value (for version '4.3.2') is 'eclipse-kepler-sr2'.

 - **eclipseMirror** - string, optional, default is 'http://mirror.netcologne.de'.
 Can be used for specifying common base URL.